awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 For Windows Server, two predefined patch baselines are provided\.
 The patch baseline `AWS-WindowsPredefinedPatchBaseline-OS` supports only operating system updates on the Windows operating system itself\.
 It is used as the default patch baseline for Windows Server instances unless you specify a different patch baseline\.
 The other predefined Windows patch baseline, `AWS-WindowsPredefinedPatchBaseline-OS-Applications`, can be used to apply patches to both the Windows Server operating system and supported Microsoft applications\.

+**Note**
+Microsoft application patching is only available on EC2 instances and in the advanced\-instances tier\.
+To patch Microsoft applications on on\-premises servers and VMs, you must enable the advanced\-instances tier\.
+For more information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.

 You can also create a custom patch baseline to update Microsoft applications on Windows Server machines\.

 To include Microsoft applications in your custom patch baseline, you must, at a minimum, specify the product that you want to patch\.
 The following AWS CLI command demonstrates the minimal requirements to patch a product, such as Office 2016: